I. Defamation actions

 Although the supreme court did not explicitly discuss the reporter's nonparty status in Weinberger, other courts have suggested that a reporter's status as a nonparty weighs against compelling disclosure of confidential or unpublished information.
 See, e.g., Weinberger v.
 Maplewood Review, 648 N.W.2d 249, 258 (Minn.
 Ct.
 App.
 2002), rev'd, 668 N.W.2d 667; Bauer v.
 Gannett Co., Inc. (KARE 11), 557 N.W.2d 608, 611 (Minn.
 Ct.
 App.
 1997), overruled to the extent inconsistent with Weinberger, 668 N.W.2d 667.
 Whether courts will continue to consider this factor after Weinberger is unclear.
 See, e.g., Weinberger, 668 N.W.2d at 675, n.9 (overruling Bauer to the extent it was inconsistent with the court's holding, without discussing the nonparty status of the reporter and newspaper).

-Neither the two opinions from the federal district courts of Mississippi nor the selected trial court orders involve a claim for defamation.
+Neither the federal district courts of Mississippi nor the selected trial court orders involve a claim for defamation.
 In Brinston v.
 Dunn, however, the federal district court noted that "the Fifth Circuit recognized that journalists generally have a qualified privilege not to reveal the identity of a confidential source in a civil case but found that the privilege may be outweighed by necessity and relevance in a libel case."
 Brinston v.
 Dunn, 919 F. Supp.
 240, 243 (S.D.
 Miss.
 1996) (emphasis added) (referring to Miller v.
 Transamerican Press, Inc., 621 F.2d 721 (5th Cir.
 1980)).